adamrehn/cqu-timetable-tools/README.md

 This repository contains tools designed to enhance the functionality of the [CQUniversity Timetable](https://handbook.cqu.edu.au/facet/timetables/index).
 The following tools are included:

 - [**export-ics.py**](#exporting-calendar-events) - exports timetable events as an [iCalendar](https://en.wikipedia.org/wiki/ICalendar) (RFC 5545) file, suitable for importing into most common calendar software.
+- [**export-json.py**](#exporting-json-data) - exports timetable events as raw JSON data, suitable for consumption and further processing by other tools.

 ## Requirements and installation